Wilten Abbey

 "Apart from medicine, sanitation, education, wine, public order, irrigation, roads, water treatment and public health insurance, what, I ask you, have the Romans ever done for us?"

-The most important remnant of the Roman Empire in Tyrol was the religion and the model of society that was associated with it.
-After Christianity became the state religion in the 4th century, the Tyrolean region was also proselytised.
+The most important remnant of the Roman Empire after its downfall was the religion and the model of society that was associated with it.
+After Christianity became the state religion in the 4th century, the Tyrolean region was also missionised.
+From this time onwards, churches and episcopal administrations existed in Brixen in South Tyrol and in Trento.
 The saints of Christianity replaced the polytheism.
-Ancient festivals such as the winter solstice, harvest traditions and the beginning of spring were integrated into the Christian calendar and replaced by Christmas, All Saints' Day and Easter.
-Legendary figures such as the Saligen Fräulein were also worshipped by devout Christians.
+Old festivals such as the winter solstice, harvest customs and the beginning of spring were integrated into the Christian calendar and replaced by Christmas, All Saints' Day and Easter.
+Legendary figures such as the Saligen Fräulein continued to be worshipped in parallel by devout Christians.
 The deified Roman emperors were replaced by monarchy and aristocracy.
-The Christian church father St Paul in his Letter to the Romans the theological basis for the feudal system that was carried from the church pulpit to the people:
+The Christian father of the church, St Paul, in his Letter to the Romans the theological basis for the feudal system that was carried from the church pulpit to the people:

 Jedermann sei untertan der Obrigkeit, die Gewalt über ihn hat.
 Denn es ist keine Obrigkeit außer von Gott; wo aber Obrigkeit ist, ist sie von Gott angeordnet.
 Darum: Wer sich der Obrigkeit widersetzt, der widerstrebt Gottes Anordnung; die ihr aber widerstreben, werden ihr Urteil empfangen.
 Denn die Gewalt haben, muss man nicht fürchten wegen guter, sondern wegen böser Werke.
 Willst du dich aber nicht fürchten vor der Obrigkeit, so tue Gutes, dann wirst du Lob von ihr erhalten.
 Denn sie ist Gottes Dienerin, dir zugut.
 Tust du aber Böses, so fürchte dich; denn sie trägt das Schwert nicht umsonst.
 Sie ist Gottes Dienerin und vollzieht die Strafe an dem, der Böses tut.
 Darum ist es notwendig, sich unterzuordnen, nicht allein um der Strafe, sondern auch um des Gewissens willen.
 Deshalb zahlt ihr ja auch Steuer; denn sie sind Gottes Diener, auf diesen Dienst beständig bedacht.